jbrocher/hashnode-articles/react/file-upload-progress-bar.md

 </center>

-## Conclusion
+## Thanks for reading !

 That's it for today, hope you learned something !
-I'd love to hear about how you handle form submissions in your React projects, [Let me know on Twitter](https://twitter.com/JiBRocher) !
+Form handling in React is not easy, as they are so many ways to do it, and so many ways it could go wrong.
+All the more reason to keep trying and learning !

+**Hungry for more React tips ?** ➡️  [Follow Me on Twitter !](https://twitter.com/JiBRocher)

 ## References